xsltdev/angdev.ru/docs/angular/i18n-common-deploy.md

 <div class="alert is-helpful">

-For more information on how to deploy apps to a remote server, see [Deployment][AioGuideDeployment].
+For more information on how to deploy apps to a remote server, see [Deployment][aioguidedeployment].

 </div>